In Short

 Definitions and Scope

 The coverage the deed provides should also be clearly set out.
-The deed should provide unlimited coverage, so it applies even if you are no longer a director.
+The deed should provide extended coverage, so it applies even if you are no longer a director.

 Indemnity Clause

-The indemnity clause should outline the extent to which the company will cover your legal responsibility as a director.
+The indemnity clause should outline the extent to which the company will indemnify you for liabilities you incur while you are a director.
 A standard indemnity clause will say the company indemnifies the director to ‘the maximum extent permitted by law’.
-This means that most clauses will exclude indemnity in certain circumstances, such as for fraudulent, dishonest or criminal behaviour.
+This means that most clauses will exclude indemnity in certain circumstances, such as for fraudulent, dishonest or criminal behaviour, and for those circumstances that cannot legally be covered by a deed of indemnity.

 Document Access

-Directors generally have a legal right to access a company’s documents in certain circumstances.
+Directors generally have a legal right to access certain types of a company’s documents in certain circumstances.
 However, a deed of indemnity ensures this access is granted in a wider range of circumstances.
-Most importantly, it allows you to access the documents if you need to prepare for any court proceedings.
+Most importantly, it allows you to access certain documents if you need to prepare for any court proceedings.

 Insurance

-Companies will usually hold separate insurance for directors and officers, called D&O insurance.
-A deed of indemnity can ensure that the company holds this insurance and that the minimum requirements of the insurance are met by including a clause that requires the company to:
+Companies usually hold separate insurance for directors and officers, called D&O insurance.
+A deed of indemnity can ensure that the company has an obligation to obtain this insurance and that the minimum requirements of the insurance are met by including a clause that requires the company to:

 - maintain the D&O insurance for the time the director holds office and at least seven years following;